PhononDAO/phonon-client/CONTRIBUTING.md

 - The first is through the phonon-client Github issues, which you may subscribe to receive messages.
 You can also use Github issues to open a discussion, and if it involves a specific member, you should CC them by using the `@name`.

 - We also have a Discord server that's managed by the Phonon DAO.
 [Phonon Discord](https://discord.gg/ungcMWNSwC)

-- Twitter Spaces is another form of communication the Phonon DAO offers, with whom do regular events.
-[Phonon Twitter](https://twitter.com/PhononDAO)